Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/05-book-usage-tests.rst

 E.5.2 Books Available as Both Book_Segments and Whole Books
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-These tests apply where users can access books segment-by-segment and it is also possible to download an entire book as a single file.
-These tests also apply where books are available only as whole-books downloads, but Book_Segments can be identified for reporting purposes.
+These tests apply where books are available as whole-books downloads, but Book_Segments can be identified for reporting purposes.

-**Option 1**: Report provider offers Book_Segments and Whole Books under only one Access_Type.
+**Option 1**: Report provider offers whole Books under only one Access_Type.

-The auditor MUST request

-* 50 Book_Segments across 5 different Books
-* 20 whole Books, noting the count of Book_Segments from each Title.
+The auditor MUST request 50 whole Books, noting the count of Book_Segments from each Title.

-This MUST result in 50, plus the count of Book_Segments from the Title downloads, of each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 25 each of Unique_Title_Investigations and Unique_Title_Requests with the appropriate Access_Type.
+This MUST result in  the count of Book_Segments of each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 50 each of Unique_Title_Investigations and Unique_Title_Requests with the appropriate Access_Type.

 **Option 2**: Report provider offers Book_Segments and Whole Books under two different Access_Types.

-The auditor MUST request

-* 30 Book_Segments across 3 different Books, for each Access_Type
-* 10 whole Books, noting the count of Book_Segments, for each Access_Type.
+The auditor MUST request 30 whole Books, noting the count of Book_Segments, for each Access_Type.

-This MUST result in 30, plus the count of Book_Segments from the Title downloads, of each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 13 each of Unique_Title_Investigations and Unique_Title_Requests, for each of the two Access_Types.
+This MUST result in the count of Book_Segments of each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 30 each of Unique_Title_Investigations and Unique_Title_Requests, for each of the two Access_Types.

 The Access_Type combinations might be: Controlled plus Open, Controlled plus Free_To_Read, or Open plus Free_To_Read.

 **Option 3**: Report provider offers Book_Segments and Whole Books under all three Access_Types (Controlled, Open and Free_To_Read).

-The auditor MUST request

-* 20 Book_Segments across 2 different Books, for each Access_Type
-* 5 Books, noting the count of Book_Segments from each Title, for each Access_Type
+The auditor MUST request 20 whole Books, noting the count of Book_Segments from each Title, for each Access_Type

-This MUST result in 20, plus the count of Book_Segments from the Title downloads, of each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 7 each of Unique_Title_Investigations and Unique_Title_Requests, for each of the Access_Types.
+This MUST result in the count of Book_Segments of each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 20 each of Unique_Title_Investigations and Unique_Title_Requests, for each of the Access_Types.

 E.5.3 Books Available as Whole Books Only